 Our Geekcorps subsidiary has built an enviable reputation as a nimble and creative resource in the design and implemen- tation of innovative technology programs in remote corners of the world.
-Our programs range from sophisticated multi- dimensional cross-cutting ICT installations to makeshift FM antennas cobbled out of soft drink bottles.
-Over the years, Geekcorps accomplishments have been featured in many trade and general media.
-Our Geekcorps volunteers and consultants not only address the needs of the ICT sector itself, but they also build ICT capacity across a spectrum of general business sectors, public and private.
+Our programs range from sophisticated information communications technology installations to makeshift FM antennas cobbled out of soft drink bottles.